gitter-badger/TdnForgeBundle/README.md

 TdnForgeBundle
 ==============
-A [Symfony 2][symfony 2] project generator (scaffolding).
+A [Symfony 2][symfony 2] project/component generator.

 Inspired by [JBoss Forge](http://forge.jboss.org/).

 Description
 -----------
-TdnForgeBundle is a <b>very opinionated</b> bundle that scaffolds a restful application (or selected parts) from your doctrine entities.
+TdnForgeBundle is a <b>very opinionated</b> bundle that can scaffold an entire restful application or selected components, based on your doctrine entities.

 ##### Why opinionated?
-While Symfony by design leaves a lot of options opens to developers this bundle makes quite a few assumptions as to how your application should be generated.
-It includes a number of bundles that normally developers are free to not use in their application (or use an alternative).
+While Symfony by design leaves a lot of options opens to developers this bundle makes quite a few assumptions as to how your application should be generated (while providing minimal options).

-##### Generated code features:
-* Create working application from entities
-* Create tests for controllers
-* CRUD application that follows PSR-4
-* Generated code follows SF2 Best practices
+It leverages a number of bundles that normally developers are free to not use in their application.

+Required bundle:

+- DoctrineBundle (required)

+Optional bundles include:

+- FOSRestBundle
+- JMSSerializerBundle
+- NelmioApiDocBundle
+- SonataAdminBundle
+- LiipFunctionalTestBundle

+You are free to select which ones you want installed based on what you are trying to generate.

+Read the documentation if you have any questions about a specific feature.

+##### What can it generate?

+First, all generated code meets the following criteria:

+* Follows PSR2-4.
+* Follows SF2 best practices (If it does not submit an issue and it will be fixed)
-* Full auto-completion (with minimal code duplication if PHP 7.1 includes generics).
+* Has minimal code duplication while still verifying types

-* Auto-generated Functional tests for controllers.
-* Auto-generated API documentation.
+The application provides the following generators (with some more in the works):

+- Controller (Restful)
+  - With optional swagger documentation
+  - With optional functional tests
+- Form types
+- Rest Handlers (as services using yaml, xml, or annotations)
+- Entity Managers (as services using yaml, xml, or annotations)
+- Routing File
+- Alice Fixtures (with optional static data which is recommended)
+- Sonata Scaffolding
+- Basic bootstrap twig templates

+Generators can be used individually (see respective commands) or in sequence using the `forge:project` command.

 See the [road map](#road-map) for overview of features in progress and planned for later versions.

+[note]<sub>Some code duplication would be removed [if PHP 7.1 includes generics].</sub>

 Documentation
 -------------